 Theological Education for Laity

 Many persons want to study at the Seminary for personal growth and enrichment, a deeper understanding of the Baptismal covenant, and a richer understanding of Christian service and responsibility to the whole people of God.
-For more information about application as a non degree seeking student call the Seminary's Office of Admissions, 1-800-M-LUTHER.
+For more information about application as a non-degree seeking student submit an Information Request Form or call 1-800-M-LUTHER.